Davide Moretti

-Davide Moretti (born 25 March 1998) is an Italian professional basketball player for Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).
+Davide Moretti (born 25 March 1998) is an Italian professional basketball player for Pallacanestro Cantù of the Lega Basket Serie A (LBA).
 He played college basketball for the Texas Tech Red Raiders.

 Early life and career

 In addition to basketball, Moretti grew up in Bologna, Italy playing soccer, tennis, and volleyball.
 In the 2013–14 season, he played for prominent Italian amateur club Stella Azzurra.
 In 2013, Moretti joined Stella Azzurra at the Città di Roma regional tournament for the Euroleague Basketball Next Generation Tournament.
 On 9 July 2014 he signed with Lega Basket Serie A (LBA) club Pistoia Basket 2000, where his father Paolo Moretti was head coach.
 Through 12 games, Moretti averaged 1.3 points in 6.9 minutes per game.
 For the next two seasons, he joined Universo Treviso Basket of the Serie A2 Basket.
 In the 2016–17 season, Moretti was named the best under-22 player in the Serie A2 after averaging 12.6 points, 2.3 assists, and 0.9 steals per game.